 The beauty of a linking vegetable trellis panel, is that it is buildable to any size.
-Yet it can easily be dismantled and stored away over winter, then moved into a new position come spring.
+However, unlike other vegetable garden trellis ideas, they can easily be dismantled and stored away over winter, then moved into a new position come spring.

 Available from Sarah Raven, these panels are each supplied with a pair of support stakes that are fed through loops on the sides, making it easy to link two screens together to form multiple configurations.

 Featuring a vintage rust finish and classic ball finials, the screens are not only useful for supporting climbing vegetables, but for making a decorative barrier in the garden.